kyncore/K8-learning/01-core-concepts/README.md

     ```
     You should see two `hello-world-deployment` Pods running.

-### Step 5: Access the Application
+### Step 4: Access the Application

 Now, you can access your application through the Service.

 1.  **Get the Service URL:**
     ```bash
-    minikube service hello-world-service --url
+    minikube service hello-world-service
     ```
-    This will return the URL where you can access the application.

-2.  **Open the URL in your browser:**
-    Open the URL in your web browser, and you should see the "Hello, World!" message.
+    This will automatically open the URL in your browser.

 Congratulations!
 You have successfully deployed your first application to Kubernetes.